 - group sessions.
 These are an integral part of the program and all mothers are expected to attend.
 The sessions are facilitated by members of the team.
 Mother/baby interaction and education groups are also significant within the program, along with self-development.

 Mercy Hospital for Women was the first obstetric hospital in Australia to provide a perinatal mental health inpatient service within a maternity care setting, when it opened Mother Baby Unit at its East Melbourne Hospital in 1988.

 Mother baby care and support is offered at Werribee Mercy Hospital and Mercy Mental Health Wyndham Clinic.
 The Mother Baby Unit is located at Werribee Mercy Hospital.
 This service provides inpatient care for women experiencing mental health disorders in the postnatal period, until their infant is one year old.

 There is also an outpatient service for women, which operates from Mercy Mental Health’s Wyndham Clinic.

 If the matter is urgent, please:

 - call 000 in the case of an emergency

 - call your Area Mental Health service triage.
-Contact details for your area are available form the Department of Health
+Contact details for your area are available from the Department of Health